Mission Plan

 University of Hawaii

-A Professor of Zoology at the University of Hawaii at Manoa, and Emeritus Professor of Oceanography at the University of Maine, Les Watling is very interested in deep-sea octocorals and their symbionts.
-His background includes extensive work on shallow and deep water crustaceans, impacts of bottom trawling on benthic communities, and benthic responses to organic enrichment from fish farms.
-His recent work includes descriptions of new species of deep-sea octocorals, developing global biogeographic syntheses for deep-sea benthos at bathyal depths, and GIS analyses of deep-sea crustaceans and octocorals.
+A professor of zoology at the University of Hawaii at Manoa, and emeritus professor of oceanography at the University of Maine, Les Watling is interested in deep-sea octocorals and their symbionts.
+His background includes extensive work on shallow- and deep-water crustaceans, the impacts of bottom trawling on benthic communities, and benthic responses to organic enrichment from fish farms.
+His recent work includes descriptions of new species of deep-sea octocorals, developing global biogeographic syntheses for deep-sea benthos at bathyal depths, and geographic information system analyses of deep-sea crustaceans and octocorals.

 Heather Ylitalo-WardHeather Ylitalo-Ward